cafe-hamsaye/cafe-manager/docs/backend.md

     -   **`serializers.py`**: Contains DRF serializers to convert model instances to/from JSON.
 The `UserSerializer` now also handles backend validation for password confirmation.
     -   **`views.py`**: Holds the API views.
 The `AdminLoginView` has been refactored to use a standard method for JWT generation.
 The views also now return standardized Persian success messages.
     -   **`urls.py`**: Defines the specific URL patterns for the authentication app, including the new `/api/auth/admin/login/` endpoint.
+    -   **`permissions.py`**: Contains custom permission classes, such as `IsAdmin`, to protect endpoints and ensure that only authorized users (like administrators) can access them.

 -   **`cafe_manager_backend/`**: This directory is the main container for the Django project's configuration.
     -   **`settings.py`**: The most important file here.
 It contains all the project's configuration, such as database settings, installed apps, middleware, and authentication settings.